Zebra and Quagga Mussels

 - Currently, the zebra and quagga mussels have yet to establish in BC, Alberta Saskatchewan, Oregon, Idaho or Washington.

-- They can clog pipes of water treatment and power plants, disrupt ecosystems with large monocultures, are difficult to remove and non-native to British Columbia.
+- They can clog pipes of water treatment and power plants, disrupt ecosystems with large monocultures, and are difficult to remove.

-- Pose a serious threat to the biodiversity and fisheries of water system.
+- Invasive mussels pose a serious threat to the biodiversity and fisheries of water systems.

 - As prolific filter feeders of plankton, they significantly reduce the amount of food available to native species.